Why does Stainless Steel rust?

 1) The process begins by cleaning both surfaces very well so that there are no residues of other materials.

-2) A protector or oxide is applied when working with materials such as steel.
+2) A protector or rust is applied when we work with materials such as steel.

-3) When the pieces are ready, the mixture of the two components is prepared, taking care that no air bubbles remain.
+3) When the pieces are ready, prepare the mixture of the two components, taking care that there are no air bubbles.

-4) When the product is to be applied, the two pieces are put together and the product is placed on top of both.
-When it is already applied, pressure is exerted between both pieces so that they join together and wait a few minutes for the product to dry.
+4) When the product is going to be applied, put the two pieces together and place the product on top of both.
+When it is already applied, apply pressure between both pieces so that they join together and wait a few minutes for the product to dry.

-5) Finally, the surface is sanded to make it smooth again.
+5) Finally, the surface is sanded so that it is smooth again.

 Next, I leave you a video so that you better understand the operation of this welding.